Originally published November 2016

 SOMETIMES all it takes is a photograph to bring back a flood of memories and recall a fascinating tale.
-This week, we came across a bike for sale in Perth that had just such an effect.
-But before we show you the bike, let’s share the tale.
+This week, we came across a picture that had just such an effect.
+But before we show you the pic, let’s share the tale.

 ALMOST 60 years ago, a huge personal and business fallout led to the creation of one of motorcycling’s most charismatic and, at least for a time, successful marques.

 Two Spaniards, the talented and wealthy engineer Pedro Permanyer and the successful motorcycle racer Paco Bulto came together through friend-and-family connections in the aftermath of the Second World War.
 They agreed to design and build a Spanish two stroke motorcycle to take on the world.
 And they did.

 Montesas quickly became original designs and, within a decade, they found success as road-racers.
 By 1956, Montesa 125s were the bikes to have in the ‘ultra light’ class.
 At the Isle of Man that year, they took out three of the top four places.

 Despite the on-track success, times were tough for bike manufacturers in the late ’50s.
 Motorcycle sales, which had boomed after the war, were slowing down as private car ownership became commonplace.
 To make matters worse, Spain’s domestic economy was in strife.

 Permanyer proposed that Montesa pull out of all competition as a cost-saving measure.
 Bulto wouldn’t hear of it, insisting that racetrack success and sales success could not be separated, but Permanyer pulled rank (he owned 70% of the company to Bulto’s 30%) and announced all racing activity would cease.

 “Que hombre stupido!” said Bulto (well, probably), and he walked out the door.
 Most of the racing department went with him.